phetdam/shizuka/doc/source/index.rst

    06-24-2020

    initial creation. added cringey quote and link to intro.rst, model_compat.rst
-   + field to toctree so that only document titles will be displayed.
+   + field to toctree so that only document titles will be displayed. corrected improperly formatted footnote.

    todo: configure autosummary and autodoc.